Strategies for Conserving Motion

 Place the assistant’s legs parallel to the patient chair to ensure the assistant is close to the patient and will not need to reach.
 The assistant must utilize the foot rest to ensure full comfort and safety while seated for treatment.

 Use appropriate stools that promote good posture and provide back and/or abdominal support.
 The operator stool allows thighs to be parallel to the floor while the assistant stool adjusts vertically to allow the assistant to be seated 4-6 inches higher than the operator.
 The operator stool also provides abdominal support for the assistant to lean against for stability on the seat.

 Provide work areas that are 1 to 2 inches below the elbow.
 Notice, too, the business assistant’s thighs are parallel to the floor regardless of the height of the stool.3

-12. Minimize the number of eye movements between the close and brightly lit operating field and more distant objects in the treatment room with lower illumination.
+Minimize the number of eye movements between the close and brightly lit operating field.
+Objects that are more distant in the treatment room receive less illumination.

 Reduce the length and number of motions made by the operator and the dental assistant to accomplish routine and repetitive tasks.

 Use smooth continuous motions and avoid distracting zigzag movement.